bytefish/FcmSharp/README.md

     {
         public static void Main(string[] args)
         {
-            // Read the Credentials from a File, which is not under Version Control: var settings = FileBasedFcmClientSettings.CreateFromFile("your_app", @"D:\serviceAccountKey.json");
+            // Read the Service Account Key from a File, which is not under Version Control:
+            var settings = FileBasedFcmClientSettings.CreateFromFile("your_app", @"D:\serviceAccountKey.json");

             // Construct the Client: